easytarget/MQ-Pro-IO/README.md

 As such it makes a good choice for an unattended headless device.

-Unfortunately there is no Official Ubuntu image for the MQ Pro, but you can use the image for the Lichee RV dock.
+Unfortunately there is no [Official Ubuntu image](https://ubuntu.com/download/risc-v) for the MQ Pro, but you can use the image for the Sipeed LicheeRV dock.
 This has the same SOC as the MQ-Pro, and boots properly.

-Once the Lichee image is booted you can swap the device tree it uses for the MQ-Pro one.
+Once the LicheeRV image is booted you can swap the device tree it uses for the MQ-Pro one.
 - Vanilla device trees for all current Risc-v platforms are provided as part of the firmware package for each kernel.
 - This means that the mqpro device tree *is* available, but is not the default installed by `flash-kernel` for the image file we use.
-  - You can reconfigure `flash-kernel` with a different default  device tree name in config
+  - You can reconfigure `flash-kernel` with a different default device tree name in config.
   - This is future proof, each new kernel deliveres a new device tree that will be installed as the kernel is upgraded.

-- The idea of compiling your own DT is depreciated in favor of the vanilla mqpro devicetree and using gpiod and pinctl to setup devices.
+The idea of compiling your own Device Tree is depreciated in favor of the vanilla mqpro devicetree and using gpiod and pinctl to setup devices.
+- However, I also have instructions for doing this, for those who like to tinker.

 -----------------------------

-## Installing Ubuntu
+## Install Steps
-There is *no* specific image provided by Ubuntu for the MQ PRO, but they *do* provide an image for the 'Sipeed Lichee RV' which installs and boots on the MQ Pro with almost everything working.
+If you have set up SD card based systems before the following should feel familiar.
+You will need a SD card to boot and run the system.

-- I had issues getting a successful first boot with a cheap SD card, using a brand-name (Kingston) high speed card solved all the issues.
+- I had issues getting a successful first boot with a *generic* cheap SD card, using a brand-name (Kingston) high speed card solved all the issues.
 - I am also using a high wear resistance card since I want this to run for years in a hard-to-reach location.

-You can boot the licheerv image directly on the MQ Pro, the HDMI console is available:
+### Notes
-- Unfortunately it only starts very late in the boot process and is not usable until the boot is complete.
+Unfortunately HDMI only starts very late in the boot process, you cannot select GRUB options, and the console is not usable until the boot is complete.
-- You can use a USB keyboard, and install `gpm` to get a working mouse.
+- Once the console login is available You can use a USB keyboard with it, and install `gpm` to get a working mouse.
 - Once I had bluetooth working I was able to attach and use a bluetooth kbd+mouse.

-- If you have a USB serial adapter available you can follow the entire boot process
+If you have a USB serial adapter available you can follow the entire boot process
 - This is the only way to access the GRUB prompt and select recovery options etc!
 - Make sure your adapter is set to 3.3v and *not* 5v.
 This is important.
-  - Attach `gnd`, `tx` and `rx` to pins 6,8 and 10 on th eGPIO header.
+- Attach `gnd`, `tx` and `rx` to pins `6`, `8` and `10` on the GPIO header.
-  - See Jeff Geerlings excellent '[https://www.jeffgeerling.com/blog/2021/attaching-raspberry-pis-serial-console-uart-debugging](https://www.jeffgeerling.com/blog/2021/attaching-raspberry-pis-serial-console-uart-debugging) article for a good description.
+- See Jeff Geerlings excellent '[serial console uart debugging](https://www.jeffgeerling.com/blog/2021/attaching-raspberry-pis-serial-console-uart-debugging) article for a good description.
 His example is for a Raspberry PI, but MQ Pro is *identical* to a Pi for this.

 The WiFi module will be detected, but will not connect to any networks unless preconfigured on the SD card before first boot.
 - The instructions below show how to do this.
-(Requires a linux machine to mount+modify the SD card.)
+(Requires a linux machine to mount & modify the SD card.)
-- Alternatively, wait for the console boot to finish and configure the network on that using netplan or NetworkManager.
+- Alternatively, wait for the console boot to finish and configure the network on that using netplan, this is also covered below.

-- If you have a Linux compatible USB Ethernet adapter you can attach that to the spare USB-C port.
+If you have a Linux compatible USB Ethernet adapter you can attach that to the spare USB-C port on the MQ-Pro.
 - It will be detected and connected (using DHCP) during boot.
 - You will need to find the assigned IP from router logs, netscan, or looking on the console.

-### Creating SD card & first boot.
+### Creating SD card
 You will need a suitable machine to download the image file to, with a SD card writer so the image can be written.
 - The instructions below are for a generic Linux system with a sd card writer.
   - As ever with this sort of operation make *absolutely* sure you are using the correct disk device when writing.
-  - The example here assumes `/dev/mmcblk0`, which is the inbuilt SD card slot om *my* system.
+  - The example here assumes `/dev/mmcblk0`, which is the inbuilt SD card slot onm *my* system. ymmv.
 - Windows users need to ignore the linux steps and use a tool such as Belena Etcher or similar to burn the SD card, before skipping to [first boot](#first-boot).

 Get the image file; (as of 2-Sep-2024 the url below works).